Cryer leads No. 3 Houston against Baylor after 22-point game

 BOTTOM LINE: No. 3 Houston visits Baylor after LJ Cryer scored 22 points in Houston’s 65-59 win over the Kansas Jayhawks.

+The Cougars are 18-1 in conference play.
+Houston is second in the Big 12 with 10.9 offensive rebounds per game led by Joseph Tugler averaging 2.6.

+Baylor makes 45.1% of its shots from the field this season, which is 6.7 percentage points higher than Houston has allowed to its opponents (38.4%).
+Houston averages 8.0 made 3-pointers per game this season, 0.2 more makes per game than Baylor gives up.

-TOP PERFORMERS: Omier is scoring 15.7 points per game and averaging 10.5 rebounds for the Bears.
-Jalen Celestine is averaging 1.4 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Norchad Omier is averaging 15.7 points and 10.5 rebounds for the Bears.
+VJ Edgecombe is averaging 12.8 points over the last 10 games.

 Milos Uzan is averaging 10.9 points and 4.4 assists for the Cougars.
 Cryer is averaging 17.7 points over the last 10 games.